datadesk/women-homicides-analysis/README.md

 # women-homicides-analysis

-A Times analysis if the rising number of women being killed in L.A.
+A Los Angeles Times analysis of the rising number of women being killed in L.A.